Keyword (linguistics)

 In corpus linguistics a key word is a word which occurs in a text more often than we would expect to occur by chance alone.
 Key words are calculated by carrying out a statistical test (e.g., loglinear or chi-squared) which compares the word frequencies in a text against their expected frequencies derived in a much larger corpus, which acts as a reference for general language use.
 Keyness is then the quality a word or phrase has of being "key" in its context.
+Combinations of nouns with parts of speech that human readers would not likely notice, such as prepositions, time adverbs, and pronouns can be a relevant part of keyness.
+Even separate pronouns can constitute keywords.

 Compare this with collocation, the quality linking two words or phrases usually assumed to be within a given span of each other.
 Keyness is a textual feature, not a language feature (so a word has keyness in a certain textual context but may well not have keyness in other contexts, whereas a node and collocate are often found together in texts of the same genre so collocation is to a considerable extent a language phenomenon).
 The set of keywords found in a given text share keyness, they are co-key.
 Words typically found in the same texts as a key word are called associates.

+Sociological aspects

 In politics, sociology and critical discourse analysis, the key reference for keywords was Raymond Williams (1976), but Williams was resolutely Marxist, and Critical Discourse Analysis has tended to perpetuate this political meaning of the term: keywords are part of ideologies and studying them is part of social criticism.
-Cultural Studies has tended to develop along similar lines.
+Cultural studies has tended to develop along similar lines.
 This stands in stark contrast to present day linguistics which is wary of political analysis, and has tended to aspire to non-political objectivity.
 The development of technology, new techniques and methodology relating to massive corpora have all consolidated this trend.